Plant Health Student Network

 The Entomological Society of New Zealand welcomes and respects the diversity of its members.
 Anyone with a professional or amateur interest in New Zealand insects and related groups is warmly invited to join and contribute to the society.

-Current Committee Subscription Form 2022 Programme 2022 The Auckland Branch of the Entomological Society caters for people with an interest in insects and other terrestrial arthropods; collectors, photographers or observers. …
+Programme The Auckland Branch of the Entomological Society caters for people with an interest in insects and other terrestrial arthropods, collectors, photographers or observers.
+The inaugural meeting of the Auckland …

 Otago Entomology Society The Otago branch of the Entomological Society welcomes anyone with an interest in insects, spiders or other invertebrates.
 Professionals, amateurs, students, juniors and senior citizens are all …

-Current committee Program of eventsĀ for current year The Wellington Branch of the Entomological Society has been officially revived on the 5th December 2018 and we look forward to meeting with …
+Current committee The Entomological Society of New Zealand Wellington Branch has been officially revived on the 5th December 2018 and is now known as Wellington’s PEPEKE.
+We look forward to …

 The newly set up Plant Health Student Network hopes to connect with entomologists in Australia and New Zealand working or contributing to the spaces of plant biosecurity and plant health. …